taylorbobaylor/TrailerDownloader/README.md

 # TrailerDownloader

 ## Description
-Downloads all trailers for movies in your Plex library
+Downloads all missing trailers for movies in your Plex library.
+When it downloads, it will place the trailer in the same folder the movie is in with the name {MovieTitle}-trailer.

 ## docker cli
 ```bash